Meet The Founder

 About The Founder

-I’m Stacey, founder of Aurora House Candle Company — creating small-batch fragrance and sculptural concrete pieces designed to elevate everyday spaces.
+I’m Stacey, founder of Aurora House Candle Company.
+I create layered fragrance and sculptural concrete pieces designed to shape the feeling of a space through material, scent, and quiet detail.

 THE STORY